MohamedKhalidLx/Red-Wine-Quality-Prediction-Model/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [LICENSE](LICENSE).
 Feel free to use and modify the code as per your requirements.